cxzyoung/WhistleR/README.md

 devtools::install_github("zw-xjtlu/WhistleR")
 ```

-## Detailed User's Guide
+## User's Guide

-For getting specific information about the usage of WhistleR, type the following command after loading the package to view the instruction file:
+For getting more information about the usage of WhistleR, type the following command after loading the package to view the instruction file:

 ``` r
 WhistleR::WhistlerUsersGuide()